 How to cook basmati rice properly

 I know, this seems really stupid and unnecessary, right?
-But the thing is, I’m superrrr picky about my rice, and particularly basmati, which tends to be more expensive than regular rice.
-Each fragrant grain must be clearly defined, firm, and fragrant, yet perfectly soft.
+But the thing is, I’m super picky about my rice, and particularly basmati, which tends to be more expensive than regular rice.

 I just won’t eat mushy rice and if it happens in our household (I swear I’m NOT looking at you handsome husband…) then it invariably ends up its life back in the kitchen with me, becoming rice pudding.

 And to be fair, I had to relearn how to cook rice when I initially came to Spain.
-In Ireland for most of my life, I thought cooking rice meant grabbing a box of uncle Ben’s and boiling up a bag of it.
-I had finally mastered the skill of cooking rice that didn’t come in a bag just before I came here, and then everything changed.
+In Ireland for most of my life, I thought cooking rice meant grabbing a box of Uncle Ben’s and boiling up a bag of it.

 I don’t know if it’s something to do with the water, or whether the grains here are just extra stubborn, but what worked back home did NOT work on Spanish rice.
-This method also worked perfectly in India.
-So I guess it’s rice in Ireland or the water there that’s the issue.

 I generally make up a large batch of rice, 4 cups (there are five people in our house…), and put it in a container in the fridge to be reheated for different meals during the week, rather than going to the trouble of making it each time I need it.